Installation

 #### 1. Prepare the environment

-To access Facephi's private repository, it is necessary to have **CocoaPods** installed on the machine.
+To access the private Facephi repository, it is necessary to have **CocoaPods** installed on the machine.

-The components of the SDK Mobile are distributed from a private repository that requires credentials, which you must request from the **Facephi Technical Support team**.
+The Mobile SDK components are distributed from a private repository that requires credentials, which you must request from the **Facephi Technical Support team**.

 #### 2. Configure access to the private repository